FatimaMarq14/4443-IoT/Assignments/Final/F01/README.md

 ## 📌 Overview

-For this class, we were tasked with designing a final project using microcontrollers.
+For this class, we were tasked with designing a final project.
 I started with a basic robotic car kit that could be controlled with a remote.
 But after learning more about components and how they work, I decided to level up my project and create a **Bluetooth-controlled robot** with an **LCD feedback display**.

 At first, I thought it would be simple—connect the components, power them up, and everything would work together.
 That was *not* the case.
 I ran into wiring problems, serial communication conflicts, and power limitations.
 What began as a fun idea became a full hands-on learning experience in debugging, circuit design, and upgrading microcontrollers.